inspectIT/inspectit-ocelot/CONTRIBUTING.md

 Members from the inspectIT team will then review your changes and either request changes or approve your PR.
 In case changed were requested, please fix them (or discuss the changes) and then your PR will be reviewed again.

-As soon as everythin is approved, the inspectIT admins will merge your pull request.
+As soon as everything is approved, the inspectIT admins will merge your pull request.
 Your change will become a single commit with the title of the PR as commit message.